python-poetry/poetry/README.md

 it will use the exact versions from there instead of resolving them.
 This ensures that everyone using the library will get the same versions of the dependencies.

-If there is no `poetry.lock` file, Poet will create one after dependency resolution.
+If there is no `poetry.lock` file, Poetry will create one after dependency resolution.

 You can specify to the command that yo do not want the development dependencies installed by passing the `--no-dev` option.